About Miami

 Local Events, Festivals, or Seasonal Highlights:

-- Art Basel Miami Beach: If you're a fan of contemporary art, don't miss this prestigious art fair held annually in December.
+- Art Basel Miami Beach: Art enthusiasts shouldn't miss this prestigious art fair held annually in December, showcasing contemporary artworks from around the world.